giulianopz/lfcs/domains/1-essential-commands/g.md

 The real power of rsync comes when synchronizing directories.
 The example below shows how to create a local backup of website files:
 `rsync -a /var/www/domain.com/public_html/ /var/www/domain.com/public_html_backup/`

-> Note: If the destination directory doesn’t exist, rsync will create it.
+> Note: If the destination directory doesn't exist, rsync will create it.

 > Note: It is worth mentioning that rsync gives different treatment to the source directories with a trailing slash (`/`).
 If the source directory has a trailing slash, the command will copy only the directory contents to the destination directory.
 When the trailing slash is omitted, rsync copies the source directory inside the destination directory.